 Activity and exercise are good for body and mind.
 They may even help slow the progression of the disease.
 Simple, repetitive activities are good choices.

 Regular healthcare provider visits help keep track of symptoms and overall health.

-Sleep-wake cycle can be mixed up in patients with dementia.
+The sleep-wake cycle can be mixed up in people with dementia.
 They may function better being up at nighttime and sleeping during the daytime.

 Social interactions are important to maintain.
 Educate family members and friends about dementia.
 Plan social situations so they are not stressful to the person.
 Limit the number of visitors or the length of the visit.